De Facto Relationships

-Section 44A of the Family Law Act 1975 (Cth) provides that two parties (irrespective of gender) are in a de facto relationship if they:
+Section 4AA of the Family Law Act 1975 provides that two parties (irrespective of gender) are in a de facto relationship if they:

 - whether a sexual relationship exists between the parties;

-To satisfy the Court of the existence of the de facto relationship the party will need to firstly satisfy the definition of a de facto relationship, in addition to one of the following factors pursuant to Section 90SB of the Family Law Act 1975:
+To satisfy the court of the existence of the de facto relationship the party will need to firstly satisfy the definition of a de facto relationship, in addition to one of the following factors under section 90SB of the Act:

-Parties may be in several de facto relationships or married to another person, provided that the criteria set out in Sections 44A and 90SB of the Family Law Act 1975 are met.
+Parties may be in several de facto relationships or married to another person, provided that the criteria set out in sections 44A and 90SB of the Act are met.

 De facto relationships cannot exist where:

-- Two people are related by family (being a parent and child, decedent and child and siblings).
+- two people are closely related (such as a parent and child, or siblings).

 As every relationship is unique, the circumstances that are given weight will vary from relationship to relationship and no one factor is determinative.
 Also, one person may be in two or more de facto relationships at the same time, or in a de facto relationship at the same time that they are married to another person.

-Establishing the existence of a de facto relationship is the first step in seeking orders from the Family Court or the Federal Circuit Court for property adjustments and financial assistance.
+Establishing the existence of a de facto relationship is the first step in seeking orders from the Federal Circuit and Family Court of Australia (FCFCA) for property adjustments and financial assistance.

 Can I be in more than one?